Adolph Coors IV: You know, we wouldn’t worry so much about what other people think of us if we knew how seldomly they do.

-Adolph: Again, thank you ladies and gentlemen very much for being here on this beautiful Saturday morning.
+Adolph: Again, thank you, ladies and gentlemen very much for being here on this beautiful Saturday morning.

 One very foggy night, the captain of a large ship saw what appeared to be another ship’s lights approaching in the distance.
 The two were on a course that would mean a certain head-on collision, so quickly the captain signaled to the approaching vessel, “Change your course 10 degrees west.”
 The reply came blinking back through the thickening fog that evening, “You change your course 10 degrees east.”

-The captain became insulted, and pulled rank as he angrily sent a message back, “I’m a sea captain with 35 years of experience.
+The captain became insulted and pulled rank as he angrily sent a message back, “I’m a sea captain with 35 years of experience.
 Change your course 10 degrees west.”
 Without hesitation, ladies and gentlemen, the signal flashed back, “I’m a seaman, fourth class, you change your course 10 degrees east.”
 The captain, now becoming enraged, realized that the two were rapidly approaching one another and would certainly crash in a few short minutes.

 So, ladies and gentlemen, he sent his final warning that foggy night.
 He says, “Now you listen here, I’m a 50,000-ton freighter.
 Change your course 10 degrees west now.”
 My friends, a simple message came blinking back that foggy evening, “I’m a lighthouse.”
-(Laughter) Ladies and gentlemen…
+(Laughter) “And I’m a lighthouse.
+Change your course now.”

-…like that sea captain in this true story, we as human beings need to change course when we are confronted with the truth.
-23 years ago now, I was one evening confronted with an incredible truth, as I learned about the awesome love the God of this universe has for you and me, His creation.
+And ladies and gentlemen, like that sea captain in this true story, we as human beings need to change course when we are confronted with the truth.
+And 23 years ago, now, I was one evening confronted with an incredible truth, as I learned about the awesome love the God of this universe has for you and me, His creation.

 But in 1914, prohibition hit the state of Colorado.
-Prohibition became a national law and in 1929, the Depression hit America.
+Prohibition became a national law and in 1929 the Depression hit America.
 And my great-grandfather saw his fledgling little brewery begin to slip through his fingers.
-Shortly thereafter, he took his own life.
+And shortly thereafter, he took his own life.

 And that is they identify who they are in what they do.
 We need not identify who we are in what we do because what we do can change.
-What we need to do is we need to identify who we are and what we are in here, not what we do.
+What we need to do is we need to identify who we are, and what we are in here.
+Not what we do.

 But ladies and gentlemen, growing up in this family, it was not long before I realized that how I was going to be judged and how I was going to fit into this marvelous family.
 In looking around my family, Paul, I realized that I was going to fit in based upon three criterion.
-1) Education is of premier importance in our family.
+Number One: Education is of premier importance in our family.
 My family places a premium on getting the best education you can.
 Hopefully it will be a chemical engineering degree.